How to Find My Previous (Old) Addresses Free – 9 Methods

 - Get Help From Authorities: Contact the relevant authorities of the records where your previous address appears incorrectly.

-- Update Financial and Govt Address: Visit or reach out to your bank, credit card company, and other financial institutes you are associated with to update your address.
-If it’s govt agencies such as the IRS, contact them via official channels (file change-of-address) to update it since this proof is reflected everywhere.
+- Update Financial and Govt Address: Visit or reach out to your bank, credit card company, and other financial institutions you are associated with to update your address.
+If it’s govt agencies such as the IRS, contact them via official channels (file a change-of-address) to update it, since this proof is reflected everywhere.

 - File Dispute: In case of an error in the credit report, file a dispute.
 You can offer supporting documents such as your rental agreement and utility bills.